Querying LLMs (Chatbots)#

 The Language Model#

 We’ll use models from HuggingFace, a website that has tools and models for machine learning.
-For this task, we’ll use the open-weights LLM meta-llama/Llama-3.2-1B.
+For this task, we’ll use the open-weights LLM google/gemma-3-1b-pt.
 This is a small model with only 1 billion parameters.
 It should be possible to use on most laptops.

 Model types

-is a base model.
+google/gemma-3-1b-pt is a base model.

 Base models have been trained on large text corpora, but not fine-tuned to a specific task.

-Many models are also available in versions that have been fine-tuned to follow instructions, called instruct or chat models.
+Many models are also available in versions that have been fine-tuned to follow instructions, called it, instruct or chat models.

 Instruct and chat models are more suitable for use in applications like chatbots.